toniramo/tic-tac-toe/documentation/implementation_document.md

 When `AI` calls `getMoveWithOptimizedSearchDepth` of `AlphaBetaMoveChooser` following happens:

-Fisrt `optimizedMaxSearchDepth` is called.
+First `optimizedMaxSearchDepth` is called.
 It defines maximum search depth _d_<sub>max</sub>  as a function of number of free tiles on play area as follows:
 ```java
 static int optimizedMaxSearchDepth(int[] area, int playedMoves) {
   int freeTiles = (area[3] - area[1] + 1) * (area[2] - area[0] + 1) - playedMoves;